Yutsuten/linux-config/tools/nvim/README.md

-If SSHing in a server with no configuration, and cloning this repository seems to be overkill, use this small script to download `init.vim`:
+If SSHing in a server with no configuration, and cloning this repository seems to be overkill, use this small script to download some basic configuration:

 ```shell
 mkdir -p ~/.config/nvim/plugin